This story was originally published in April 2021.

 Grand Lake Region

 From fisheries resource supervisor Gregory Burr: Here we are, on the cusp of another open-water season with anglers looking to make mental or physical lists of the waters they want to fish first just after ice-out.
-With a late ice-in that didn’t happen until late January this winter, we expect lakes and ponds will go ice-free earlier than normal.
-That means that many waters on Mount Desert Island and some coastal lakes were mostly ice free by the end of March.
+Many waters on Mount Desert Island and some coastal lakes can be mostly ice free by the end of March.
 Other interior lakes and ponds will have shed their winter coats by the second week in April.

 That said, just because a water goes ice free doesn’t necessarily mean that the fish will bite early.
 Some do and some don’t but for some reason it is generally the same waters each spring.
 Without trying to sound like an early springtime broken record, I do recommend fishing the small trout ponds first as their surface waters heat up the quickest and these warmer water temperatures tend to activate food movement along the shores and bring trout out of their winter lethargy.